lbenatta/Novabrain_-NTXHACKATHON22/README.md

 ## Expected results

 The ultimate goal of this project is to have the possibility to simply customize any type of application from the virtual assistant for a minimal number of signals to be detected.
 Moreover, to capture signals with a confidence index sufficient to reduce false positives and false negatives to a minimum.

+In practical application, Novabrain could find an application to reduce dependency and increase the autonomy of people with reduced mobility.